 - Find their MS seems to be getting worse

 - Are planning a pregnancy

 - Have any other concerns or questions about their MS or MS treatment

 CLICK HERE to download a list of questions designed to help you prepare for your next doctor’s visit.

 Doctors will likely ask many questions about a patient’s health.

-Be prepared to describe symptoms, how they may be affecting daily life, any other medical conditions that may exist, and whether any other medications are being taken.
+Be prepared to describe your symptoms and how they may be affecting your daily life, talk about any other medical conditions you may have and whether you are taking any other medications.

 Make a list of changes that occur.
 Recording symptoms between appointments can be helpful.